Accusoft/PCC-Viewer-CSharp-Database-Demo/README.md

 For questions or support please visit our [website](https://www.accusoft.com/support/) or contact our Support team directly at support@accusoft.com.

-For purchasing information please visit the [Prizm Content Connect](https://www.accusoft.com/products/prizm-content-connect-pcc/overview/) main page or contact our Sales team directly at sales@accusoft.com
+For purchasing information please visit the [PrizmDoc](https://www.accusoft.com/products/prizm-content-connect-pcc/overview/) main page or contact our Sales team directly at sales@accusoft.com